-During the callout inspection last year, approximately 21 m length of the west-bound lane (WBL) had an arch-shaped crack in the middle of the lane with a dip between the crack at the south shoulder.
+During the call-out inspection in 2020, approximately 21 m length of the west-bound lane (WBL) had an arch-shaped crack in the middle of the lane with a dip between the crack at the south shoulder.
 This main crack was up to 50 mm in width and 40 mm of height differential.
 There was a secondary crack near the shoulder on the north side of the dip which was up to 30 mm wide with 30 mm of differential.
 There appeared to be a toe roll in the lower part of the sideslope.
-The crack in the centre of the lane continued an additional 30 m east indicating that a great extent of movement is likely.
+The crack in the centre of the lane continued an additional 30 m east indicating that a greater extent of movement was likely.

-Since the callout inspection, a 70 m long section of the WBL was patched.
-During this year's inspection, it appeared that the features observed during the callout inspection are starting to surface again.
+Prior to the 2021 inspection, a 70 m long section of the WBL was patched.
+A similar length was patched between the 2021 and 2023 inspections (date unknown).
+During the 2021 and 2023 inspections, it appeared that the features observed during the call-out inspection were starting to reflect through the corresponding patch.
 According to the MCI, the site has a long history of being patched (since 1995).
-The crack also continued east, past the area that was patched.
+The cracking continues to the east beyond the area that was patched.